 Sometimes a musical career can blossom in unexpected places under unexpected circumstances – even to those involved.

-Kimberly Lowe is an attorney who runs a busy law practice, managing her time to deal with clients in offices in both Houston and Waynesville.
-But in a twist of fate that not that long ago she didn’t see coming, she is also now a Christian music singer, songwriter and author with two albums, a single and a book to her credit under the name, Kimberly Faith.
+Kimberly Lowe is an attorney who runs a busy law practice, managing her time to deal with clients in offices in both Waynesville and Houston.
+But in a twist of fate that not that long ago she didn’t see coming, her first Christian music album will soon be released.

 “The whole thing is kind of crazy,” Faith said.
 “I never had any aspirations to do this – it’s just something where God said, ‘you need to do this.’”

-Music on Faith’s recordings albums, “Blessed Liberty” and “Freedom’s Dream,” and the recently released single, “Best Friend,” span a wide range of styles, including modern country, rock and roll, pop, folk, soul and even blues.
+Music on the recording spans a wide range of styles, including modern country, rock and roll, pop, folk, soul and even blues.

 “I like a wide variety of music,” Faith said.
 “The songs are all inspired by either situations or people I know.”

-Faith’s recordings come to fruition with major help from Jacob Paul, owner of Inside Out Recording and Art Studio in Fayetteville, Ark.
-Not only is Paul an accomplished studio technician, he is also a talented musician capable of expertly playing numerous instruments, and he contributes guitar, keyboard, drums and even violin on Faith’s cuts.
+The man being referred to was Jacob Paul, owner of Inside Out Recording and Art Studio in Fayetteville, Ark., who lives with his wife and two kids in a nearby small town.
+But not only is Paul an accomplished studio artist, he is also a talented musician capable of expertly playing numerous instruments.

 “He’s amazing,” Faith said.
 “It got to where I would record a song with a melody and words, and I would tell him something like, ‘I want this to sound like a certain Hootie and the Blowfish song’ or something like that.
 Then he would arrange, write and record the music and send that to me.
 We would repeat that a few times and end up with some pretty surprising results.”

-“I find it fascinating,” Faith said.
+“I find it fascinating,” she said.
 “I don’t even know how it’s happening.
 I’d say it’s very much a God thing.”

-Faith completed an astounding and now renowned renovation project on an old building in downtown Houston that now houses her attorney practice.
-She said she has no long-range plans for her musical endeavor, but will simply follow God’s lead to wherever it takes her.
+Faith said she has no long-range plans for her musical endeavor, but will simply follow God’s lead to wherever it takes her.

-But if God does want her to take things up a notch or two, Faith isn’t concerned about being ready.
+But if God does want her to take things up another notch, Faith isn’t concerned about being ready.